 What features are you looking for?

-Some organizations are looking to put include simple email nurturing campaigns with high level reporting to understand the performance of their efforts.
+Some organizations are looking to implement simple email nurturing campaigns with high level reporting to understand the performance of their efforts.
 Others are looking for an all-in-one demand generation tool that can help manage the lead pipeline with extremely detailed performance reporting.
 These two different scenarios would point you to two different tools.
 This is where creating a list of features and a platform scorecard can help narrow down results.

 There are several tools in the market that cater to a plethora of different strategies and goals.
 Selecting the right one can be tough, but if you carefully vet each tool and ensure it is meeting your corporate goals, you’ll be off to the races in no time.
 But…once you select your tool, it’s time to keep the oil fresh.